eliswagel/USF-Pitching-Analysis/README.md

 # USF Baseball Pitching Analysis

 ### Description
-During my senior year of college, 2023-2024, I worked as an Assistant Data Analyst for the University of San Francisco Mens Baseball Team.
+From 2023-2024 I worked as an Assistant Data Analyst for the University of San Francisco Mens Baseball Team.
 I was tasked with deriving valuable insights from the team's pitching data.
 Over the course of the year, I developed interactive visualitions and reports in R Studio, analyzing and displaying key summary statistics for USF Pitchers.

 ## Overview
 The workflow uses a single dataset of pitch-level tracking data (CSV format) to create: